 Erin Wilcox, a writer and editor, is expecting her first baby at the end of this month.
-Wilcox never dreamed of becoming and expectant mom during Covid-19 or any pandemic, but as the crisis amplifies in our state, Wilcox has been giving a lot of thought to what’s important to her in terms of her health, giving birth and the transition into new parenthood.
+Wilcox never dreamed of becoming and expectant mom during Covid-19 or any pandemic, but as the crisis amplifies in our state, she has been giving a lot of thought to what’s important to her in terms of her health, giving birth and the transition into new parenthood.
 She says she’s seen a lot of silver linings come from the crisis, but worries about what kind of attention families might receive if the “assembly-line system of medical care, already maxed out because of capitalism” were to undergo a sustained strain.

-Below are one mom’s thoughts as she prepares to give birth during the COVID-19 pandemic.
+Below are the thoughts of expectant mom as she prepares to give birth during the COVID-19 pandemic.

 Seattle’s Child: Tell me about this pregnancy.